 Big Stone Gap has had a police department since its incorporation.
-The department is headed by the Chief of Police who is selected by the Town Manager.
-The Chief, one First Sergeant, one Sergeant, one Corporal, one Animal Control Officer, three investigators, eight Patrol Officers, and two secretaries staff the department.
-There are a total of 14 professional police officers, all of whom have received minimum training by the State Police as required by the Commonwealth of Virginia and most receive additional training above the minimum required level.
+The Department is headed by the Chief of Police who is selected by the Town Manager.
+The Chief, one lieutenant, three investigators, 11 patrol officers, and two secretaries staff the department.
+There are a total of 16 professional police officers, all of whom have received minimum training by the State Police as required by the Commonwealth of Virginia and most receive additional training above the minimum required level.
 They provide police and public safety services to town residents and are available to assist the County Sheriff's office in surrounding areas.
 Given the size of the Town and the resources within the Police Department, the average response to a call for service is two to four minutes.

 In the early 1990's, the Town renovated a Wise County elementary school for new Town offices, which include facilities for the Police Department.
-The Police Department currently utilizes the Southwest Virginia Regional Jail located in Duffield (Scott County).
+The Police Department currently utilizes the Wise County jail, located approximately 14 miles away.
+The present County facility is undersized and the Town will participate in a proposed regional jail system.
+The site for the new regional jail is Duffield, a distance of 14 miles south of the Town.
+The facility is expected to be operational in the 2003-04 fiscal year.

 The Department currently operates with four shifts to provide full-time services to the Town.
 Most shifts have a minimum of two patrol officers.
-In 2009, the Police Department responded to approximately 3,800 calls for service.
+In 2000, the Police Department responded to approximately 3,500 calls for service.
 The Town also responds to service calls from the Wise County Sheriff's Department for adjoining areas outside the Town limits.
 In 2000, the Town Police Department responded to approximately 50 calls for service outside of the Town limits.

 In addition to these basic services, the Police Department provides additional service activities in areas adjacent to the Town.
-Other services include police chaperone for school functions, participation in Developmental Services Incorporated (mentally and physically handicapped individuals), functions of State, area health fairs, support for Boy and Girl Scouts, and educational tours of the Town including the Police Department, Town Hall, and historic and cultural facilities.
+Other Services include D.A.R.E., police chaperone for school functions, participation in Developmental Services Incorporated (mentally and physically handicapped individuals), functions of State, area health fairs, support for Boy and Girl Scouts, and educational tours of the Town including the Police Department, Town Hall, and historic and cultural facilities.
 All dispatching and emergency 911 services for the Police Department are provided through the Wise County Sheriff's Department.

-As compiled by the Police Department, the Town had a year 2014 crime rate of 6,795 per 100,000.
+As compiled by the Police Department, the Town had a year 2000 crime rate of 4,300 per 100,000.
+The crime clearance rate was 32%.3